Low Prey Drive Dog Breeds

 Golden Retriever

-Golden Retrievers are popular partly because they tend to be social, trainable, and more manageable in family and multi-pet homes than many breeds with sharper instincts.
-They are not prey-drive-free, but they are often easier to redirect and less likely to bring the same kind of relentless chase behavior seen in more driven breeds.
+Golden Retrievers are often a strong lower-prey-drive option because they tend to be social, trainable, and more manageable in mixed-pet homes than many breeds with stronger pursuit instincts.
+They are not prey-drive-free, but they are usually easier to redirect and less likely to bring hard, relentless chase behavior into the house.

 Labrador Retriever

-Labradors are often energetic and playful, but many are still easier to manage around other household animals than breeds with stronger hunting or chase instincts.
-Their friendliness and responsiveness can make a big difference, especially when training and early socialization are in place.
+Labradors are usually energetic and playful, but many are still easier to manage around other pets than breeds bred more directly for pursuit.
+Their friendliness and reward-driven nature often make them easier to shape into respectful housemates.

 Bichon Frise